turbot/guardrails-docs/docs/guides/policy-packs/index.md

 }
 ```

-Adjust `policies.tf` for your new policy.
+Adjust `policies.tf` for your new policy, using the Terraform code shown in the console.
+Ideally, include the full hierarchy path as a comment.

 ```
 # Azure > Storage > Storage Account > Minimum TLS Version